ErpNetDocs/tech/modules/crm/sales/sales-concepts/determine-payment-account-in-sales-order.md

-# Determine Payment Account in Sales Order
+# Determine payment account in sales order

 ## The algorithm

-The algorithm for the determination of the Payment Account in the Sales Order is the following:
+The algorithm for the determination of the payment account in the sales order is the following:

 SalesOrder.PaymentAccount is set to one of the following (in order of their precedence):